Harmonica-Men/Password-Manager/README.md

 ## User Stories
 As a user I want:
 * To be able to update, create or delete account and password enteries.
-* To lists passwords and give a choice to user obscure them from view or show the password explicitly by request.
+* To lists passwords and give a choice to the user obscure them from view or show the password explicitly by request.
 * To be able to set a Cipher-Key, this is a handy feature to add a extra level of complexity to obsucre your passwords.
 * To set up a default user login, makes the UX more user friendly
 * To always be able to change the 'master password' to access the password-manager.
 * **note** There was a **copy/paste** password clipboard feature available that I need to removed because it was not possible to integrate that in Heroku cloud environment.

-As the administrator I want
+As the administrator I want:
-* access the file that stored the content of the accounts and passwords
+* access the file that's stored the content of the accounts and passwords.
-* the passwords itself are encrypted
+* the passwords itself are encrypted.

 # A Step By Step Guide